 Each data stream is a sequence of octets or bytes.
-The octets encode a sequence of characters according to the UTF-8 character encoding as described in §10.2 of ISO/IEC 10646:2020.
+The octets encode a sequence of characters according to the UTF-8 character encoding as described in §10.2 of ISO/IEC 10646:2020 and in RFC 3629.

 Note - Previous versions allowed multiple character encodings, defaulting to ANSEL.
 7.0 only uses the UTF-8 character encoding.